Eric Gordon's Injury Status For Pelicans-Rockets Game

-Eric Gordon is listed as questionable for Sunday's game between the New Orleans Pelicans and Houston Rockets.
+Final Update: Eric Gordon has been ruled out for Sunday's game between the New Orleans Pelicans and Houston Rockets.

 The Houston Rockets are hosting the New Orleans Pelicans in Texas on Sunday, and for the game they could be without one of their best players.